jianminchen/PersonalFinanceJulia/ReadMe.md

 **Psalm 37:25**<br>

-I have been young, and now am old, yet I have not seen the righteous forsaken or his children begging for bread.
+I have been young, and now am old, yet I have not seen the righteous forsaken or his children begging for bread.<br>

+**My bible study in Boca Raton home in 2008** <br>
 My christian friends in Boca Raton shared the verse with me when I struggled to file the appeal for leave case in Federal court of Canada in 2009.
 I held a small bible study at my home in Boca Raton, Florida.